SAFEGUARDING IS EVERYONE’S RESPONSIBILITY

 Should you have any concerns in terms of safeguarding relating to the behaviour of a member of staff, you should immediately contact the designated person as above.
 If the allegation concerns these individuals, you should contact: Mr Tony Searle, Principal.
 Should you feel that your concerns have not been dealt with appropriately by the school or Chair of Governors you should contact the Designated Officer for Allegations (DOFA), Julie BishopÂ 01275 888808 LADO@n-somerset.gcsx.gov.uk

-If you have any concerns regarding the safety of the school site, please contact Mrs Chantelle Cresser, Business Manager.
+If you have any concerns regarding the safety of the school site, please contact Mrs Liz Tincknell, Academy Operations Manager.

-The governors and school staff team are committed to keeping our children safe and we regularly review our school policies and procedures to ensure that everything is being done to fulfil our duty of care.
-The Governor responsible for safeguarding at Hans Price Academy is Mrs Becky Farler.
+The councillors and school staff team are committed to keeping our children safe and we regularly review our school policies and procedures to ensure that everything is being done to fulfil our duty of care.
+The Councillor responsible for safeguarding at Hans Price Academy is Mrs Louise Statter.
 All staff are familiar with the governmentâs guidance for schools – Keeping Children Safe in Education

 The Safeguarding Policy can be found along with all other Academy Policies on the Policies page under the Key Information menu